zencrepes/docs/docs/try.md

 error Command failed with exit code 1.
 ```

 A default configuration file (config.yml) is now located in `/tmp/zencrepes-data`.
+Note that the path defailed in the logs above (`/root/zencrepes/config.yml`) refers to the container's filesystem, so use your local mount point (`/tmp/zencrepes-data/config.yml`).

 ## Configure ZenCrepes